rackerlabs/rackspace-cinder-extensions/README.md

     apt-get install python-stdeb fakeroot python-all

-To build for a specific release create a `stdeb.cfg` file and add the following, replacing `precise` with your release codename:
+To build for a specific release create a `stdeb.cfg` file and add the following, replacing `trusty` with your release codename:

     [DEFAULT]
-    Suite: precise
+    Suite: trusty

 Now build the `.deb` file:

     python setup.py --command-packages=stdeb.command bdist_deb

-### Load all Extensions in the rackspace Extension package
+### Load all extensions in the Rackspace extension package

 Add this line to `cinder.conf`: